 In order to file Chapter 7 bankruptcy, you must first meet certain requirements.
 You must qualify based on your income, provide certain documentation, and complete a credit counseling course.

-Filing Chapter 7 bankruptcy will discharge unsecured debt such as: credit card bills, hospital bills and loans that are not secured by property.
-There are some types of debt that can’t be discharged such as past-due child support, student loans and certain types of taxes.
+Filing Chapter 7 bankruptcy will discharge unsecured debt such as credit card bills, hospital bills, and loans that are not secured by property.
+There are some types of debt that can’t be discharged such as past-due child support, student loans and certain taxes.
 So be sure to get an attorney’s advice before you file Chapter 7 bankruptcy.

 At Conley Law Practice, LLC, we offer a free initial attorney consultation to determine if you qualify.
 If you are facing debt problems, you have nothing to lose by seeking the advice of a Chapter 7 bankruptcy attorney.
 Call 610-524-3200 or send us an email to arrange a free initial consultation with our office.